 - Nike and STX Prizes for outstanding play, sportsmanship and improvement

-Following a record breaking season in 2011, she guided the Rangers in 2012 to a 9-8 record including a season finale win over #2 ranked Rollins College.
+Following a record breaking season in 2011, she guided the Rangers in 2012 to a 9-8 record including a season finale win over No. 2 ranked Rollins College.
 The Rangers finished as runner-up in the Western Intercollegiate Lacrosse Association (WILA) in 2012 while defeating two ranked teams, the first in school history.

-The Rangers took the inaugural Western Intercollegiate Lacrosse Association championship with a perfect 6-0 record.
-The Rangers lost just two games during the spring of 2011, one to a top 10 team while racking up 12 wins, the most in school history.
+In 2011, the Rangers took the inaugural WILA championship with a perfect 6-0 record.
+The Rangers lost just two games during the spring of 2011, one to a Top 10 team, while racking up 12 wins, which was at the time the most in school history.

 Kellner brings a wealth of playing and coaching experience to the Ranger lacrosse program.
 Since 2002, Kellner has worked with numerous lacrosse programs in the east coast area.
 She most recently coached at Fayetteville-Manlius where she served as an assistant coach from 2004-06.
 In all three seasons her team made it to the New York State High School Championship game, winning the title in two of the three seasons.